-During their freshman year, students complete an intensive series of courses on complex problem solving, the use of computers, project management and research fundamentals.
-These essential skills enable students to quickly learn and adapt to technologies required for faculty-directed research projects.
-Throughout their sophomore to senior years, Randall Research Scholars select a research project in which the student will work closely with a faculty member who will serve as a project director.
+During their freshman year, students complete an intensive series of courses on technology fundamentals, problem solving, project management and research fundamentals.
+These essential skills enable students to quickly learn and adapt to new knowledge domains and technical environments required for faculty-directed research projects.
+Throughout their sophomore to senior years the RRSP students will interview with faculty and select a project to work on as a research assistant with a faculty member who will act as project director.
 Students will typically work on projects in areas related to their academic discipline; however, they may elect to work in an unrelated field to challenge themselves and broaden their exposure to academic research.

-Students can apply through the Randall Research Scholars application after completing the Honors College Application.
+Students can apply through the Randall Research Scholars application after completing the Honors College Application through their MyBama account.